NewCenturyParty/21st_Century_Act/21st_Century_Act/09_Part_IX_Economic_Democracy.md

 (1) The Fund may be utilized to purchase or assist the transition of businesses into worker-owned entities in such circumstances as, but not limited to, the following:

-(2) Current owners are retiring and seeking a succession plan that preserves local jobs and community assets;
+    (a) Current owners are retiring and seeking a succession plan that preserves local jobs and community assets;

-(2) The business is facing imminent bankruptcy, and employee ownership offers a viable path to continuity and job retention; and
+    (b) The business is facing imminent bankruptcy, and employee ownership offers a viable path to continuity and job retention; and

-(3) The closure or sale of a business, especially those that pose a high risk to community stability, such as in factory towns, or for Indigenous owned supply chains.
+    (c) The closure or sale of a business, especially those that pose a high risk to community stability, such as in factory towns, or for Indigenous owned supply chains.

-(4) The NCDA shall administer the Fund and establish detailed criteria and processes for evaluating applications and disbursing of those funds, ensuring transparency, through the public disclosure of such criteria and processes, and alignment with the principles of Economic Democracy, as defined under section 3 of this Act.
+(2) The NCDA shall administer the Fund and establish detailed criteria and processes for evaluating applications and disbursing of those funds, ensuring transparency, through the public disclosure of such criteria and processes, and alignment with the principles of Economic Democracy, as defined under section 3 of this Act.